shirleyignarski/ShirleyIgnarski/README.md

-### Hi guys :ribbon: I'am Shir, i living actually in Argentina, so if you want you can contact me! :ribbon:
+### Hi guys :smile: I'am Shir, i living actually in Argentina, so if you want you can contact me! 🙂:

 <!--
 **shirleyignarski/ShirleyIgnarski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->

-- :ribbon: I’m currently working on System Analyst in Enterprises for Medical service. :ribbon:
+- I’m currently working on System Analyst in Enterprises for Medical service. :ribbon:
-- :ribbon: I’m very proud of myself for beginning the process of becoming a software engineer. :ribbon:
+- I’m very proud of myself for beginning the process of becoming a software engineer. :ribbon:
-- :ribbon: I dont speak english very good, but i definitely understand, however i'm talk so good in portuguese. :ribbon:
+- I dont speak english very good, but i definitely understand, however i'm talk so good in portuguese. 🇧🇷 🇦🇷